tseemann/prokka/README.md

 Our server is in Australia, and the international pipes aren't always flowing as well as we'd like.
 I try to put it on GoogleDrive.
 Dropbox is no longer possible due to bandwidth quotas.
 If you are able to mirror Prokka (~2 GB) outside please let me know.

 * __Why can't I load Prokka .GBK files into Mauve?__
-Mauve is very picky about Genbank files.
+Mauve uses BioJava to parse GenBank files, and it is very picky about Genbank files.
 It does not like long contig names, like those from Velvet or Spades.
-The simple solution is to use `--centre XXX` in Prokka and it will rename all your contigs to be NCBI (and Mauve) compliant.
+One solution is to use `--centre XXX` in Prokka and it will rename all your contigs to be NCBI (and Mauve) compliant.
 It does not like the ACCESSION and VERSION strings that Prokka produces via the "tbl2asn" tool.
-The following Unix command will fix them: `egrep -v '^(ACCESSION|VERSION)' prokka.gbk > mauve.gbk`
+The following Unix command will fix them:
+`egrep -v '^(ACCESSION|VERSION)' prokka.gbk > mauve.gbk`

 ##Still To Do